 The Academy stuck with a no-screens recommendation for children younger than 18-to-24-months old with one exception: video chatting.
 Talking with distant family members via services such as Skype and FaceTime can help build relationships, the doctors say.
 They still maintain that there’s little evidence babies can understand or benefit from watching TV, using apps, or engaging in other online activities.
 In fact, Drs.
 Dimitri Christakis and John Hutton (see later) explain that their studies show little physiological evidence of some benefit.

 If parents want to introduce shows and apps to children ages 18-24 months, it is important that parents are playing and interacting with them.
 Phones, iPads, and other devices should in no way replace parental interaction and become “free” babysitting.
-From ages two to five, the Academy recommends one hour or less per day, and urge parents to keep participating and to choose only high-quality programming from sources such as PBS Kids and the Sesame Workshop.
+From ages two to five, the Academy recommends one hour or less per day, and urges parents to keep participating and to choose only high-quality programming from sources such as PBS Kids and the Sesame Workshop.

 The guidelines urge families with older children to carve out media limits in a day that should include at least an hour of physical activity and adequate sleep (8 to 12 hours, depending on their age), as well as quality family time.
 Such limits will reduce the occurrence of obesity, lost sleep, and impaired school performance, while still allowing kids to connect online with friends and family and learn about the broader world.